-2. Sciatica: If the pain lasts for weeks rather than days it can be possible that you have a sciatica.
-More symptoms include pain on one side focusing on the leg or buttock area rather than the lower back, and the pain is worse after long periods of standing or sitting.
+- Sciatica and Sciatic Nerve Pain: If the pain lasts for weeks rather than days it can be possible that you have sciatica.
+Symptoms of sciatica nerve pain include leg pain on one side or buttock area rather than the lower back, with acute pain after long periods of standing or sitting.

-3. Muscle spasms: A muscle spasm happens when a muscle is constantly over used and can be additionally aggravated if the body is dehydrated (doesn't have enough water).
+- Muscle spasms: A muscle spasm happens when a muscle is constantly overused and can be additionally aggravated if the body is dehydrated (doesn't have enough water).
 Muscle spasms can form into tight knots that can be seen through the skin, or they can be painful twitches.
-The twitches are most common when it comes to back spasms and can be extremely painful and uncomfortable.
+Twitches are most common when it comes to back spasms and can be extremely painful and uncomfortable.

-4. Soreness to touch: This symptom is pretty self explanatory and falls into the categories above as well.
-The soreness can range from being a very light pain to extreme pain to the point where it becomes difficult to walk.
+- Soreness to touch: This symptom is pretty self-explanatory and falls into the categories above as well.
+The soreness can range from being a very light pain to severe pain to the point where it becomes difficult to walk.

 Although there are many different causes for back pain, these are the most common and least severe causes for back pain according to WebMD and the Mayo Clinic:

-5. Your workout: Make sure you are doing all of your exercises correctly!
-Do not over exert yourself while you are at the gym, especially if you only go to the gym sporadically and not daily.
+- Your workout: Make sure you are doing all of your exercises correctly!
+Do not over-exert yourself while you are at the gym, especially if you only go to the gym sporadically and not daily.

-6. Posture: When someone tells you to "stand up straight," it's not just to be polite, it's to help your back.
+- Posture: When someone tells you to "stand up straight," it's not just to be polite, it's to help your back.
+Poor posture can cause back pain and make chronic pain worse.
 The back is better supported when it is straight rather than slouched, which is difficult, of course, when working countless hours bent over a desk, book, or computer.

 This can all sound a bit scary, especially when all of these causes can happen daily.
 However, preventing back pain is almost as easy as getting back pain.